sl4m/vm/README.md

 X11UseLocalhost yes
 ```

 Restart the ssh service.
 Your host machine will need an X11 client.
-For example, on Mac OS X, you can use [XQuartz](https://www.xquartz.org/).
+For example, on MacOS, you can use [XQuartz](https://www.xquartz.org/).
 Then simply run from your terminal:

 ```
 vagrant ssh -- -X